nguyentrungtung/nguyentrungtung/README.md

 <br />

 - 💼 I’m working as a **Software Engineer** in **Ha Noi, Viet Nam**
-- 💻 I'm currently a student of **Telecommunications Institute of Technology**
+- 💻 I'm a student of **Telecommunications Institute of Technology**

 <br />